RoboticsLabURJC/2017-tfg-pablo-moreno/MAVROS/README.md

 # MAVROS Plugins list

-The following list represent the MAVROS Plugins availables to connect the drone:
+The following list represent the MAVROS Plugins availables to connect the drone.
+The check marks represent the plugins working when the world is open but the JdeRobot-Academic-Node is not launch yet:

 - [x] /clock
 - [x] /diagnostics